NETESOLUTIONS/peachtree/USABILITYPLAYBOOK.md

-# Digital Services Playbook Checklist
+#Digital Services Playbook Checklist
-## 1. Play 1: Understand what people need
+1. Play 1: Understand what people need
     * Checklist:
         - [ ] Early in the project, spend time with current and prospective users of the service
         - [ ] Use a range of qualitative and quantitative research methods to determine people’s goals, needs, and behaviors; be thoughtful about the time spent